BUNN-Digital/design-system/README.md

 Uncompiled SCSS and JS reside in the `resources` folder - Gulp will be watching these folders for any changes (you should restart the server when creating new partials).

-When in development mode, Skeleventy will use `main.css` as the stylesheet.
+When in development mode, Elventy will use `main.css` as the stylesheet.
 This will be pretty chunky in filesize, due to it containing all of Tailwind's utility classes.
-Once you run the build command ready for deployment, Skeleventy will then reference the minified version of the stylesheet `main.min.css`.
+Once you run the build command ready for deployment, Eleventy will then reference the minified version of the stylesheet `main.min.css`.

-Purge will also run via the build command and will cross reference all of Tailwind's utility classes with your templates/HTML and will remove all the unused ones - pretty cool right?

 ## Ready to deploy?

 `npm run build` to minify scripts and run Purgecss over your styles.

-Feel free to adapt this as you wish!
-Go build some cool stuff and put it on Netlify - seriously it's the future! :)
+Purge will also run via the build command and will cross reference all of Tailwind's utility classes with your templates/HTML and will remove all the unused ones - pretty cool right?